-We are emerging from the winter for the 2015 kayak season.
+We are emerging from the winter for the 2016 kayak season.
 This year will build on last season’s success with an expanded schedule, growing team and additional kayaks!
 In the off season we have been raising awareness and developing support.
-It has been a busy time and both Joe Traum and I are excited about 2015.
+It has been a busy time and Joe Traum, Director of the Kayak Team and Gary Williams, Manager of the team, are excited about 2016.

 Here is the preliminary schedule.
-We have other events in the works that are not yet confirmed.
-In addition to racing we have training sessions and expect to host another VA workshop at Northport NY.
+In addition to racing we have training sessions and expect to host another workshop at the Veterans Affairs Medical Center in Northport NY.

 Sharkbite Challenge – This is an early season event in the warm waters of the Gulf of Mexico.
 The racing takes place over the course of the weekend with competitors racing Outrigger, Surfski and Sea Kayak boats for 20 and 8 miles.
 We are being welcomed by race director Karen Mirlenbrink.
 The event is a fundraiser for the Friends of the Island Parks.
 They are a Citizens Support Organization (CSO).
 Florida Park Service CSOs are volunteer organizations that sponsor events, raise funds, and support the goals of the parks.

 In May, we are being welcomed by Rich Klajnscek and his team for the season opener – Essex River Race.
 This is a fast paced event out of the historic town of Essex in Massachusetts, starting and finishing at the Ship Building Museum on the Essex River.